BV003/ArgoAgent/README.md

 - Don’t worry!
 This project is meant to be beginner-friendly
 - You can start small (update README, add comments, fix small bugs)
 - You can build on top of this project, customize it, and even use it as part of your course assignments or personal practice projects.🤪

+### 🙏 Acknowledgments
+This project draws inspiration from and builds upon the following projects:

 ### 🎉 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.